trimititech/Currency-Exchange/currency-exchange/User_Document.md

 ## How to Use the Application

+### 1. Live Exchange Rate

+Upon loading the application, you will see a live exchange rate for SGD to INR displayed prominently at the top of the page.
+This rate is fetched from a reliable API and is updated regularly.

-### 1. Currency Conversion
+### 2. Currency Conversion

-To convert currencies, follow these steps:

-1.  **Select the 'From' Currency:** Use the dropdown menu to select the currency you want to convert from.
-2.  **Select the 'To' Currency:** Use the second dropdown menu to select the currency you want to convert to.
+In the **Currency Converter** widget, you can:

-3.  **Enter the Amount:** In the input field, type the amount you wish to convert.
+1. **Enter an Amount:** Type the amount of SGD you wish to convert.
-4.  **View the Result:** The converted amount will be displayed automatically.
+2. **Select a Bank:** Choose a bank from the dropdown to see the effective exchange rate and the converted amount.

+### 3. Bank Comparison

+The **Bank Comparison** widget allows you to compare the exchange rates of various banks.
+You can select a bank from this list to see more details and to update the **Exchange Rate Trend** graph.

-### 2. Viewing Historical Data
+### 4. Viewing Historical Data

-To view the historical exchange rate data for a currency pair, look for a 'Chart' or 'History' tab or button.
-This will display a chart showing the exchange rate fluctuations over a selected period.

-You can typically adjust the time range (e.g., 1 week, 1 month, 1 year) to see more detailed or long-term trends.
+The **Exchange Rate Trend** widget displays a graph of the historical exchange rate data.
+This graph is interactive and will update based on the bank you select in the **Bank Comparison** widget.
+You can also change the time period (e.g., 1M, 6M, 1Y) to see different trends.

 ## Frequently Asked Questions (FAQ)